How does Low-E Insulation compare?

 – Anthony Brown – Director at Dwell Design Architects

-Low-E Insulation is arguably one of the best performing insulations on the market.
-It has huge environmental benefits over other insulation materials with the added advantage of occupying less space.
+Low-E Insulation is arguably one of the best-performing insulations on the market.
+It has substantial environmental benefits over other insulation materials with the added advantage of occupying less space.
 Low-E is only 5.5mm thick.
-Occupying less space results in more internal floor space but Low-E does not just benefit the finished building.
+Occupying less space results in more internal floor space, but Low-E benefits more than just the finished building.

 Transport and Storage

-Using Low-E Insulation means there is much less material to transport on the roads, there is less material for the builder’s merchants to handle and deliver to site.
-There is less material on site to handle.
-It reduces install time; it reduces labour cost.
-The impact it massive.
+Using Low-E Insulation means there is much less material to transport on the roads and less material for the builder’s merchants to handle and deliver to and on-site.
+It reduces installation time and labour costs.
+The impact is massive.

 Air Quality

-‘Traditional’ insulations can have a negative effect on indoor air quality, due to airborne fibres that can stick to your skin or get in your eyes, some are even classed as carcinogens and are produced using toxic blowing agents.
+‘Traditional’ insulations can hurt indoor air quality due to airborne fibres that can stick to your skin or get in your eyes; some are even classed as carcinogens and are produced using toxic blowing agents.

-Where using such traditional materials, it is always a good idea to combine a barrier material such as Low-E which can prolong the life expectancy of an insulation system and stop airborne fibre and gases from entering internal spaces.
-It will also work to stop the penetration of dust, pollen and other such allergens, making it ideally suited for uses in homes, offices, schools and other health sensitive applications.
+When using such traditional materials, it is always a good idea to combine a barrier material such as Low-E, which can prolong the life expectancy of an insulation system and stop airborne fibre and gases from entering internal spaces.
+It will also work to prevent the penetration of dust, pollen and other such allergens, making it ideally suited for use in homes, offices, schools and other health-sensitive applications.

 Combination Systems

-Using Low-E Insulation as part of a combination system alongside a fibrous insulation protect from absorption, prolonging the life of the insulation system.
+Using Low-E Insulation as part of a combination system alongside fibrous insulation protects from absorption, prolonging the life of the insulation system.

 Want to get hands on with our products?